Get an Expert Japanese Knotweed Eradication Plan & Removal

 Q: Does the knotweed control contractor deal with other invasive plants?

-Yes.
+A: Yes.
 You can get help with identifying and eradicating Himalayan Balsam, Horsetail, Giant Hogweed, Ragwort, Buddleja Davidii and more.

 View all questions